-In the early morning hours of April 1, 2006, 27-year-old Brian Shaffer was captured by CCTV cameras entering the Ugly Tuna Saloona — and hasn't been seen since.
+A 27-year-old medical student at Ohio State, Brian Shaffer vanished in the early morning hours of April 1, 2006 after he was captured by CCTV cameras entering the Ugly Tuna Saloona.

 As a second-year medical student at Ohio State, Brian Shaffer had a bright future ahead of him.
 But that all changed on April 1, 2006, when a night on the town to celebrate the beginning of spring break ended in his disappearance.